Daniel Mendelsohn is making waves with his slam at Mad Men

 As for resolving successive personal crises, there's a certain amount of that--that's what serial drama means.
 But, in fact, this is a show, unlike most, where a fact can be forgotten, only to be brought back the next season, and have a devastating effect.
 Where character problems are not conveniently solved, but nag at the characters--even when they understand how devastating they are, they still can't always help themselves

 I'm not saying the show isn't overpraised.
 It has plenty of flaws.
-One season offered a whole lot of stuff with Betty at the tables that didn't little entertainment and less enlightenment.
+One season offered a whole lot of stuff with Betty at the stables that offered little entertainment and less enlightenment.
 It is true sometimes certain 60s themes are dealt with rather glibly (if entertainingly).
 And some of the secondary characters, such as Peggy's hipster friends, border on caricature.

 Still, I can't think of too many shows in the past decade, during this golden age of television (as Mendelsohn puts it), as gripping as Mad Men

-, and I can't think of a single one that does it within a given set of limitations it's created for itself.
+, and I can't think of a single one that does it within the given set of limitations it's created for itself.

 PS This essay done properly would point out flaws in specific example Mendelsohn chooses, and note specific counterexamples.
 Since I wrote this quickly, and am not planning to come back and do it right, I can only suggest you watch the show and decide for yourself.